SierraSystems/ntt-data-notification-service/README.md

 8. Click `Enable`.

-NOTE: Make sure to disable this alert once done testing if it is only for testing purposes.
+<b>NOTE:</b> Make sure to disable this alert once done testing if it is only for testing purposes.